coryandrewtaylor/CalledYouFriends/doc/README.md

 Despite formalism’s prominence in my dissertation, I am sympathetic to critiques of it, especially that it is reductive (as in de Man (1971) and de Man (1973)) and that it relies on a fallacious understanding of the nature of data (Drucker 2014).
 Literary SNA certainly is reductive.
 However, reductiveness does not invalidate SNA as a methodology; rather, it simply indicates that SNA should be folded into the larger critical enterprise, so that it may benefit, and benefit from, other areas of criticism.

 Finally, in addition to formalist theory, I will build heavily on quantitative and comparative approaches to the Gospels.
 In the same way that Bennema uses his continua of characterization, I will use network measures to determine whether a character is major, minor, or somewhere in between.
 However, where Bennema collapses his continua into a single spectrum, I allow for the possibility that characters may be major in some ways but minor in others, and that those circumstances may not be reflected directly in the narrative.
 Moreover, unlike Bennema, who relies on close reading to classify his characters, my interpretation depends on distant reading.
 In this way, my approach is more like Burridge’s (2004) now classic study of Gospel genre, in fact a work of proto-DH, which studies patterns of structure and syntax instead of narratives proper.

+\[3\]: Allison and her colleagues—all scholars then working at, or otherwise affiliated with, the Stanford Literary Lab—coined the term “quantitative formalism” (Allison et al. 2011).
+By it, they mean using “precise—ideally, measurable—ways” (2011, 6) to answer traditional formalist questions about genre, with the connotation that their tools were digital.

+\[4\]: For Bakhtin, “at a fundamental level, all language and thought is dialogical: each word or thought presupposes an answer. . . . \[E\]ach person, although having irreducible moral status, cannot be considered to have a consciousness in isolation” (Webb 2008, 19).
+In the same vein, he conceives of genres as constantly evolving, with each writer engaging in dialogue with previous manifestations of the genre. <br/><br/>His “chronotopes” are the way space and time meld together in literature: “Time, as it were, thickens, takes on flesh, becomes artistically visible; likewise, space becomes charged and responsive to the movements of time, plot and history.
+This intersection of axes and fusion of indicators characterizes the artistic chronotope” (Bakhtin and Medvedev 1991, 131).

+\[5\]: Coll Ardanuy and Sporleder (2014) and Jayannavar et al. (2015) are notable exceptions to this trend.

+\[6\]: E.g. at the Sermon on the Mount (Mt 5–7), links would be recorded between Jesus, each of the disciples, and the crowd that was present.

+\[7\]: cf. McCracken (1993) and Webb (2008).

 ## Methodology {#methodology}